 ATC Microphone Check (AMC)

-Departure Clearance (DCL)

-Downstream Clearance (DSC)

-Position Reporting (PR)

-Automatic Terminal Information (ATIS)

 4.3.7.2.1 Context Management(CM)

+The ATN Baseline 1 Link 2000+ CM logon function can only be air initiated.
+The aircraft system uses the logon function to provide an application name, address, and version number for each application that the aircraft wishes to use that can be ground initiated, along with flight plan information as required by the ground system.
+In response, the ground provides an application name and version number for each ground-only initiated requested application

-The ATN Baseline 1 CM contact function provides a method for the ATS ground system to request the aircraft system to initiate the logon function with the ATS ground system indicated in the CM contact.
+To support auto transfer from one center to the next, the Link 2000+ CM contact function provides a method for the ATS ground system to request the aircraft system to initiate the logon function with the ATS ground system indicated in the CM contact.
 The ATS ground system initiates this function with a contact request specifying the ATS ground system CM application address with which to logon.
 The aircraft initiates a logon and provides the information indicating whether or not the requested contact was successful.
 The Context Management logon messages and sequence are detailed in DO-280.

-The ATN Baseline 1 CM logon function can only be air initiated.
-The aircraft system uses the logon function to provide an application name and version number for each air only initiated application and an application name, address, and version number for each application that the aircraft wishes to use that can be ground initiated, along with flight plan information as required by the ground system.
-In response, the ground provides an application name and version number for each ground-only initiated requested application and an application name, address and version number for each requested application that can be air initiated and that the ground can support.
-Each time a logon is accomplished between a given aircraft and a ground system, the latest exchanged information replaces any previous information for each indicated application.

 4.3.7.2.2 Controller Pilot Data Link Communication (CPDLC)

-The ATN Baseline 1 controller-pilot message exchange function defines a method for a controller and pilot to exchange information via data link as detailed in DO-280.
+The LINK 2000+ CPDLC is a small subset of the ATN Baseline 1 CPDLC as defined in RTCA DO-280.
+The ATN Baseline 1Link 2000+ controller-pilot message exchange function defines a method for a controller and pilot to exchange information via data link as detailed in DO-280.
 This function provides messages for the following:

-• general information exchange

-• clearance delivery, request, and response

-• altitude/identity surveillance

-• monitoring of current/planned position

-• advisories request and delivery

-• system management functions
+ATC Communication Management (ACM)

+Air Traffic Clearance (ACL)

+ATC Microphone Check (AMC)

-In ATN Baseline 1, only a limited subset of the ICAO defined CPDLC message elements set has been assessed for interoperability.
-The ATN Baseline 1 CPDLC message elements encompass level assignments, crossing constraints, lateral deviations, route changes and clearances, speed assignments, radio frequency assignments, and various requests for information.
+The ATN Baseline 1 Link 2000+ CPDLC message elements encompass level assignments, crossing constraints, lateral deviations, route changes and clearances, speed assignments, radio frequency assignments, and various requests for information.
 The pilot has the capability to respond to messages, request clearances and report information.
 An uplink “free text” capability is also provided to exchange information not conforming to defined formats and to append information explaining error reasons.
 A downlink “free text” capability is provided to append information explaining error reasons.

 The ATN Baseline 1 transfer of data authority function provides the capability for the current data authority (CDA) to designate another air traffic service unit (ATSU) as the next data authority (NDA).
-A CPDLC connection can be opened by the NDA at a time before becoming the CDA.
+A CPDLC connection can be established by the NDA at a time before becoming the CDA.
 This capability is intended to prevent a loss of communication that would occur if the NDA were prevented from actually setting up a connection with an aircraft system element until it became the CDA.
 The designation of a NDA is accomplished using a CPDLC message.

-The ATN Baseline 1 Downstream Clearance function provides the capability for an aircraft to contact an air traffic service unit which is not the current data authority for the purpose of receiving a downstream clearance.
-This information is exchanged using CPDLC message(s).